NirayVeli/Recipe-Finder-Application/README.md

 and not go to the shop to search for them.
 Kinda like the easier(lame) version of the food sites, but the other way around.

-As of right now the program uses Java/Spring boot for the backend and Angular for frontent.
+As of right now the program uses Java/Spring boot for the backend, H2 Database and Angular for frontent.
 In later stages i want to make it available to Android, Windows Application and maybe an online site of sorts so as many people can have access as possible.